What is a Forensic Accountant, and do I Need One?

 What is a Forensic Accountant?

-A forensic accountant is an accountant who analyzes the bank accounts, financial records, assets, liabilities and spending habits of one or both spouses.
-This analysis may be undertaken for several reasons, like to determine if one spouse is hiding assets, or to determine a spouse’s true income or earning potential for the purposes of calculating child support or alimony.
+A forensic accountant is an accountant who analyzes the bank accounts, financial records, assets, liabilities, and spending habits of one or both spouses.
+This analysis may be undertaken for several reasons, like determining if one spouse is hiding assets or determining a spouse's true income or earning potential to calculate child support or alimony.
 Once a forensic account makes findings regarding income and assets, he or she may also provide expert testimony at a final hearing or trial.

-Should I hire Forensic Accountant for my Georgia divorce?
+Should I hire a Forensic Accountant for my Georgia divorce?

 Are you concerned that your spouse is hiding assets or misappropriating marital funds?
-Do you believe your spouse’s income or earning potential is greater than what he or she claims of the Domestic Relations Financial Affidavit?
-Are you unsure how you will be able to prove you spouse’s income or assets for the purpose of equitable division, child support and alimony?
+Do you believe your spouse's income or earning potential is greater than what he or she claims of the Domestic Relations Financial Affidavit?
+Are you unsure how you will prove your spouse's income or assets for equitable division, child support, and alimony?
 If you answered one or all of these questions with a yes, then you should consider consulting a forensic accountant to assist with your divorce process.
-However, before you do so, it is essential that you seek the advice of an Atlanta divorce attorney first to determine if seeking the aid of a forensic accountant is indeed the best option to for your case.
+However, before you do so, you should seek the advice of an Atlanta divorce attorney first to determine if seeking the aid of a forensic accountant is indeed the best option for your case.